-Rebecka Peterson, a math teacher at Union High School, was named the 2020-2021 Union Public Schools District Teacher of the Year.
-Note: Peterson was named Oklahoma Teacher of the Year in 2022!
+Rebecka Peterson, a math teacher at Union High School, was named the 2023 National Teacher of the Year – after she had already been named the 2020-2021 Union Public Schools District Teacher of the Year and Oklahoma’s Teacher of the Year in 2022!

 The Certificate of Achievement for Excellence in Financial Reporting – the top recognition in governmental accounting and financial reporting – was awarded to Union’s Finance Department by the Government Finance Officers Association (GFOA) of the United States and Canada.
 They have received the award every year since 1992.

 Student engagement districtwide in Fine Arts was strong, though down some due to the pandemic in 2020-2021, with

 Home of Two 2022 State Championship Girls Wrestling Teams

 6A Girls Varsity Wrestling & Junior High Girls Wrestling